- Binghamton University Libraries (some pages may require login)

 The University takes special pride in its research libraries, which contain more than 3 million items in various formats, including scholarly serial publications.
 All University libraries provide study carrels, reading areas and open-stack access to most volumes.

-- BU Blackboard (login required) - for specific course information
+- MyCourses (login required) - for specific course information

 - Multicultural Resource Center - for diversity resources and research materials including a video library (I haven’t been able to find mention of a video library anywhere on the MRC website).